Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ###### Enhanced Dual Wielding
-When you take the **:rsc-a: Attack**{ .rsc } action on your turn and attack with a weapon that has the **:wp-prop-light: Light**{.wp} property, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn with a different weapon, which must be a Melee weapon that lacks the **:wp-prop-two-handed: Two-Handed**{.wp} property.
+When you take the **:rsc-a: Attack**{.rsc} action on your turn and attack with a weapon that has the **:wp-prop-light: Light**{.wp} property, you can make one extra attack as a **:rsc-b: Bonus Action**{.rsc} later on the same turn with a different weapon, which must be a Melee weapon that lacks the **:wp-prop-two-handed: Two-Handed**{.wp} property.
 You don't add your ability modifier to the extra attack's damage unless that modifier is negative.

 ###### Quick Draw
 You can draw or stow two weapons that lack the **:wp-prop-two-handed: Two-Handed**{.wp} property when you would normally be able to draw or stow only one.